niell-ion/TXRX-Doc-Hub/docs/crossing/crossing_remote.md

 **Removing a Paired Crossing Gate**

-* In programming mode, navigate to the crossing you wish to unpair.
+* In programming mode, navigate to the number of the crossing you wish to unpair, indicated by the number of LEDs illuminated.
 * Hold the ``DOWN`` button for ``5 seconds`` until the LEDs indicating the crossing blink <span style="background-color:rgb(255, 0, 0)"><span style="color:white;">red</span></span>.

 ---